 Homework.
 Most homework will be completed online using the MyMathLab (MML) program.
-The total number of points possible on each homework assignment is 5 points for a total of 200 points for the semester.
+The total number of points possible on each homework assignment is 10 points.
 All homework for the week is due by 10:00pm Saturday except as noted above for week 1.
 Late work will not be accepted.

 Worksheets.
 During the semester you will complete Worksheets each week on the material covered during the week.
 All work must be shown.
-Completed worksheets will be submitted via the Dropbox on the the D2L site each week by 10:00pm Saturday with the exception of week 1 as noted above.
+Worksheets will need to be printed, each question worked out and then scanned and submitted via the Dropbox on the Brightspace site each week by 10:00pm Saturday with the exception of week 1 as noted above.
+Each Worksheet will be worth 20 points.
+The worksheets will be graded and feedback will be given on the Brightspace site.
 Worksheets will be posted on the content tab on the D2L site.
 Late worksheets will not be accepted.